 What payments and benefits are non-taxable?

-Your employer may provide you with benefits or reimburse expenses to you, but these expenses payments and benefits are not always taxable.
+Your employer may provide you with benefits or pay or reimburse expenses, but these expenses payments and benefits are not always taxable.
 We explain the difference in this section.

 Benefits and expenses may be tax free for a number of reasons:

-You do not have to pay tax on benefits and expenses covered by concessions or exemptions and there is no need to include them on your tax return.
+You do not have to pay tax on benefits and expenses covered by concessions or exemptions and there is no need to include them on a tax return.

 The most common exemptions and concessions